fnproject/fn/docs/README.md

 ## For Operators

-If you are operating Oracle Functions, this section is for you.
+If you are operating FN, this section is for you.

 * [Running in Production Overview](operating/production.md)
 * [Runtime Options](operating/options.md)